WSBK-TV: WSBK-TV (1966–present)

 The second studio facility for WSBK-TV on Leo M. Birmingham Parkway in Brighton, constructed in Storer's trademark Colonial Revival style.
 After WSBK was merged into WBZ-TV in 2000, the studios were re-purposed to house CBS's Boston radio stations, which continue to be based there under Audacy.

 The station was purchased by Storer Broadcasting in 1966.
 A few months after the purchase, the station's call sign was changed to the present WSBK-TV, named after the company's ticker symbol on the New York Stock Exchange, "SBK".
+General manager Bill Flynn moved quickly to improve the station's technical facilities, investing $350,000 in color cameras and a color mobile unit.

+Early success with sports

 Storer scored its biggest coup in 1967, when it secured broadcast rights to the Boston Bruins from WKBG-TV (channel 56, now WLVI), and eventually owned the team for a three-year period from 1972 to 1975.
 During the next few years, as the Bruins became a contender for the National Hockey League's Stanley Cup championship (led by young superstar Bobby Orr), the popularity of these games led to a spike in UHF antenna purchases, and helped make channel 38 one of the leading independent stations in the country.
 For much of the time between 1970 and 1984, WSBK would televise between 70 and 72 of the Bruins' 80 regular season games, as well as all playoff games not shown on network television.

 In 1975, WSBK acquired television rights to the Boston Red Sox; during the team's first year on channel 38, the Red Sox won the American League pennant.
 The team remained on WSBK until 1995, and returned for another three-year period from 2003 to 2005.
 WSBK had broadcast between 90 and 110 Red Sox games a year between 1975 and 1983; about 75 games a year from 1984 to 1995, and a limited number of games (usually 28 to 30 a year) between 2003 and 2005.
 Although WSBK carried Celtics road playoff games in 1969 (the team having abandoned WKBG at the end of the regular season after seeing the number of regular-season games broadcast by channel 56 during the 1968–69 season shrink compared to the previous year), the station would not carry the NBA team's games on a regular basis until 1993.
 During that time, WSBK broadcast road games of the Celtics; it continued to do so through 1998.